Netherald/Netherald/README.md

 ### <div align="center">We're Team Netherald, a Minecraft Plugin Developer</div>

-- ⚡ Fun fact: All Developer use Java or Kotlin(excluding Project_TL).
+- ⚡ Fun fact: All Developer use Java or Kotlin.

 <br/>